In this article, I will show you how to create a timer circuit that can be adjusted with a buzzer using the IC 555.

 The ICs output pin is linked to the buzzer via a resistor R2.

-Upon applying an input to the circuit, the timer generate a pulse whose width is contingent on the specific values of the resistor and capacitor as per the mentioned formula.
+When applying an input to the circuit then the timer generate a pulse whose width is contingent on the specific values of the resistor and capacitor as per the mentioned formula.

 Adjusting the variable resistor can result in pulse delay ranging from a minimum of one minute to a maximum of ten minute.